 The Duke University Center for International and Global Studies is pleased to invite qualified graduate, professional and undergraduate students to participate in our funding competitions.

-These awards support research on international topics, travels, and attendance at specialized conferences and foreign language study.
+These awards support research on international topics, attendance at specialized conferences or workshops, and foreign language study.

 Graduate Awards for Research and Training

 The Graduate Awards for Research and Training provide graduate students working on international, regional or comparative research with funding for travel to research sites and archives inside and outside the continental United States, attendance at specialized conferences, or foreign language and methods training.
 Applicants must be enrolled fulltime in a graduate program at Duke University during the academic year in which the award is granted.
 The deadline for this competition is normally in late February of the Spring semester.

 Funding for Conferences & Workshops

 Fulltime graduate and undergraduate students at Duke University can apply to receive support for attendance at conferences and workshops with a global theme.
 The Duke University Center for International & Global Studies (DUCIGS) accepts Off-Cycle applications on a rolling basis.
 Please note that these applications will not be accepted between February 15th - April 15th annually.